Who is the Derila pillow most suitable for?

 Is the Derila pillow suitable for stomach sleepers?

-Although the manufacturer claims that the Derila memory foam pillow is suitable for all positions, we wouldn’t recommend it for front sleepers.
+Although the manufacturer claims that the Derila memory foam pillow is suitable for all positions, we wouldn’t recommend it to stomach sleepers.

-Sleeping on your stomach generally puts strain on your neck – and this pillow is simply too high for that position.
+Sleeping on your stomach generally puts strain on your neck, and this pillow is simply too high for this position.

 If you're a committed stomach sleeper, a very flat pillow – or no pillow at all – is often the better choice.

-Inside the Derila memory foam pillow, you’ll find a blue foam layer with small perforations designed to improve airflow.
+The Derila comprises a blue polyurethane foam layer with small perforations designed to improve airflow.

-The perforations help the pillow stay more breathable during the night.
+These perforations help the pillow remain more breathable during the night.

-The memory foam [2] (viscoelastic foam) inside the Derila pillow should mould to your head for support — but it feels firm, with barely any slow-response effect.
+Technically, the Derila is made from memory foam and it should mould to your head for support - but it feels firm, with barely any contouring effect.

 This suggests that the foam quality isn’t the highest.